 Sapir Dreyer Alster

-and data scientist
+MD and Data scientist

 Hani Baransi